thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ### Submitting a form

-Once you've filled out all of the from values, submit the form by calling `submit`:
+Once you've filled out all of the form values, submit the form by calling `submit`:

 {% highlight python %}